liuh2so4/Brain-Tumor-MRI/README.md

 ## To Do List

-run more sets of parameters
+(done) run more sets of parameters

-test more models
+(done) test more models

-add data preprocessing or augmented methods
+(no time) add data preprocessing or augmented methods

-add figure of evaluatiion
+(will do) add figure of evaluatiion

-add ensemble function
+(will do) add ensemble function

 (option) add some observation using maybe VLM to help completeing the diagnosis

+## Future Works

+1. More models and parameters to test

+2. Add data preprocessing or augmented methods

+3. Training data can be manage in different ways(separate, seed changing, and so on)